Since 2017

 Step 6

-7. BLEND "naked" tomatoes with blender — leave SOME small pieces whole.
+7. I blend these 'bare' tomatoes with a blender – you can leave some small pieces whole.

 Step 7